 PROJECT INFORMATION

-Project Title: General Waste Discharge Requirements
+Project Title: General Waste Discharge

-for Small Industrial Wastewater
+Requirements for Limited Domestic

-Treatment Systems
+Wastewater Treatment Systems

-Lead agency name and address: Lahontan Regional Water Quality Control
+Lead agency name and address: Lahontan Regional Water Quality

-Board
+Control Board

 2501 Lake Tahoe Blvd.

 South Lake Tahoe CA 96150

 Contact person and phone number: Carly Nilson

 Lahontan Region Cannabis Program

 (530) 542-5445

 Project Location: Lahontan Region

-Project sponsor's name and address: Lahontan Regional Water Quality Control
+Project sponsor's name and address: Lahontan Regional Water Quality

-Board, 2501 Lake Tahoe Blvd., CA
+Control Board, 2501 Lake Tahoe Blvd.,

-96150
+CA 96150

-General plan description: Not Applicable Zoning: Not Applicable Description of project: See Chapter 2.4 Project Description Surrounding land uses and setting; briefly describe the project's surroundings: Lahontan Region Other public agencies whose approval is required (e.g. permits, financial approval, or participation agreements): None
+General plan description: Not Applicable

+Zoning: Not Applicable

+Description of project: See Chapter 2.4 Project Description
-4.1 Aesthetics

-AESTHETICS : Except as provided in Public Resources Code Section 21099, would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\square$ c) In non-urbanized areas, substantially degrade the existing visual character or quality public views of the site and its surroundings?
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? $\boxtimes$ a) Have a substantial adverse effect on a scenic vista?
+Surrounding land uses and setting; briefly describe the project's Lar nontan Reç gion surroundings: Other public agencies whose approval Nor าe is required (e.g. permits, financial approval, or participation agreements): 3.4.1 Aesthetics AESTHETICS : Except as provided in Public Resources Coc Section 21099, would the project: de Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings wit a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality public views of the site and its surroundings?
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which we adversely affect day or nighttime views in the area? ould a) Have a substantial adverse effect on a scenic vista?

 Less than Significant Impact.
-New or expansion of small industrial systems could be installed in a variety of settings in many areas of the Lahontan Region, including scenic areas.
-The treatment system, components, footprint, and construction activities may vary, however the potential impacts to aesthetics are expected to be less than significant
+New or expansion of limited domestic systems could be installed in a variety of settings in many areas of the Lahontan Region, including scenic areas.
+Depending on the treatment system, components, footprint, and construction activities, the potential for impact will vary greatly.